byamabe/windsurf-project/DEVELOPMENT_PROGRESS.md

 4. Add proper error boundaries and loading states
 5. Document the new type system and component patterns

+## 2025-02-21

+### Twitter Audio Card Integration Investigation

+#### Attempted Approach
+- Tried implementing Twitter Player Card for audio episodes
+- Added required meta tags including twitter:player, twitter:player:stream, etc.
+- Added twitter:site meta tag and other required fields
+- Used absolute URLs for player and audio sources

+#### Findings
+- Twitter Player Card does not fully support audio-only content
+- While documentation mentions "audio" alongside video, all examples and implementation details focus on video players
+- Major audio platforms (SoundCloud, Spotify) use Summary Cards with Large Image instead of Player Cards
+- Twitter's policy states "Player Cards are reserved for linear audio and video consumption only" but practical implementation appears to be video-focused

+#### Recommendation
+Use Summary Card with Large Image (twitter:card="summary_large_image") for audio episodes instead of attempting to implement a player card.
+This is the approach used by major audio platforms and is more reliable.

 ## 2025-02-15

 ### TypeScript and Deployment Improvements